Academician Jordan Malinowski was born on 03.06.1923 ...

-As a president of BAS academician Jordan Malinovski fruitfully worked for reforming the Academy.
+As a president of BAS academician Jordan Malinowski fruitfully worked for reforming the Academy.
 He made a lot of efforts to keep the leading position of BAS in the scientific community of Bulgaria and Bulgarian society.
 Doctor's thesis of Acad.
 J. Malinowski (in Bulgarian, .pdf)